Sensex and Nifty 50 surge more than 1% after Brexit deal between UK and European Union

 Other major Asian markets had a mixed day, CNN reported.
 The Hong Kong Hang Seng rose by more than 184 points, and the Taiwan TSEC 50 Index gained over 24 points.
 However, the Australia ASX All Ordinaries declined 51 points and Japan’s Nikkei 225 index 21 points.
 The Shanghai SE Composite Index closed almost flat at 1.38 points down.

-The Indian rupee was trading 22 paise higher at 71.21 against the United States dollar at 4.07 pm.
+The Indian rupee closed 27 paise higher at 71.16 against the United States dollar.

 Now, follow and debate the day’s most significant stories on Scroll Exchange.